ArthurWeb3/Student-Club-118W/README.md

 Gallery // Repository // Lior

-Sign Up // Repository // Lior
+Sign Up // Repository // Lior <br>
+**(Apr.
+27):
+Added Signup.html with css and JS
+Added another RegisterforSignup.html a page users will be directed to after signing up Added Signup.js for using the database
+Created real-time database in firebase.google
+Added to the database only Lior's and AJ's info to test, will need add the rest of the members' and potentially the professor's info to it

 About Us // Repository // Elias